UNIVERSITY OF WISCONSIN River Falls

 The student should fill out a Concern Report Form and make a photocopy of it.
 Then the student should determine if the office or department that seems most connected to the concern has its own "internal" process for resolving a concern.
 (This could be a generic process designed to serve any type of concern, vs a process that's specifically intended to address a concern that involves a health, physical, sensory, or brain related issue).
 If there is an internal process the student should quickly start it by submitting a copy of the Concern Report Form to the office or department.
 If the internal process doesn't create an agreeable outcome, or it seems to be going too slowly, or there is no internal process, the student should quickly proceed to Part Three.

 The student should write an updated summary about any important new details that haven't been explained on the initial Concern Report Form and make a photocopy of it.
-Then the student should submit a copy of the updated summary and copy of the Concern Report Form to the Director of Student Conduct and Community Standards, Mr. Thomas Pedersen, room B-3 Hathorn Hall.
-Mr. Pedersen will then initiate a final review of the concern.
-He may incorporate or appoint other appropriate people to fulfill this part of the process.
-Whatever decision results from this third part of the process should be considered the university’s firm decision on the matter.
+Then the student should submit a copy of the updated summary and copy of the initial Concern Report Form.
+For a concern that's mostly related to the Ability Services office it should be submitted to the the Associate Vice Chancellor of Student Affairs, Mr. Gregg Heinselman.
+For an issue that's about something else it should be submitted to Mark Johnson at Ability Services.
+They will then initiate a final review of the concern.
+During the process they may incorporate or appoint other appropriate people to support this part of the process.
+Whatever decision results from Part 3 of the process should be considered the university’s firm decision about the concern that's been reviewed.